lvltcode/canvas_game_starter/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you can get done to improve the page!
+- [x] The monsters move randomly and harder to catch.

 ## Time Spent and Lessons Learned